ProvidenceMod/ProvidenceMod/README.md

 You've destroyed Golem, you've assaulted the Lunatic Cultist, halted the Lunar events, and destroyed the Moon Lord, the Destroyer of Worlds.
 Now what?
 Do you just sit back and enjoy your boundless power as if nothing happened?

 Hells no!
 You've got a lot left to do.
 Moon Lord was only the beginning.
 The calamities you've faced, the hells you've endured, it's only the tip of the iceberg.
 The cosmos had reared its ugly head for but a moment, and you were nearly obliterated.
-Impossible odds are against you now as not only the cosmos, but beyond, in the Aether, face you in full and bring its worst down upon you.
+Impossible odds are against you now as not only the cosmos but beyond, in the Aether, face you in full and bring its worst down upon you.
 You're nearing your journey's end.
 The true question is:

 **_Are you ready?_**

 ## Providence Mod

-This is the source-code for the ProvidenceMod project; A mod for Terraria via tModLoader.
+This is the source code for the ProvidenceMod project; A mod for Terraria via tModLoader.

 A large-scale project planned to be an overhaul mod for Terraria.
-It delves deeper into the mechanics of Terraria while adding its own flares, big and small.
+It delves deeper into the mechanics of Terraria while adding its flares, big and small.
 We have several mechanics implemented right now as well as a new class called a Cleric, and we have big plans for future additions, the scale of which you've most likely seen in other big Terraria mods.
 This is a passion project, and so far our very small community of people has been helping us better our mod bit by bit with new content suggestions and other helpful contributions.
-While we might just be starting off, it is said that there is a lot of promise and potential in our mod so far, and we are a dedicated team of Devs working on making this dream a reality.
+While we might just be starting, it is said that there is a lot of promise and potential in our mod so far, and we are a dedicated team of Devs working on making this dream a reality.

 ### Added content:
 - Focus System